codemachin/ImageCropper/README.md

 * Doesnot upload if different size
 * Cropping available for 4 sizes
 * Used backend itself to serve client for simplicity sake.
+* After clicking submit wait for images to get uploaded.

 ## Project Description
 ```